Canon 100D vs Nikon D5300

 |380 shots per battery charge||600 shots per battery charge|

 |117 x 91 x 69 mm, 407 g||125 x 98 x 76 mm, 480 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 100D and the Nikon D5300?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 100D and the Nikon D5300 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably larger (15 percent) than the Canon 100D.
 Moreover, the D5300 is markedly heavier (18 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the D5300 are weather-sealed.